2020PB/police-brutality/reports/Oregon.md

 Officers return to the courthouse around 1:20 AM, using tear gas and flashbangs to cover their retreat.

-tags: protestor, tear-gas, stun-grenade, shoot, projectile
+tags: protester, tear-gas, stun-grenade, shoot, projectile

 id: or-portland-191